pmaidens/CMPUT404-assignment-websockets/README.md

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

+Some inspiration is taken from https://github.com/abramhindle/WebSocketsExamples which is also LICENSE'D under the Apache 2 license by Abram Hindle.

 freetests.py is LICENSE'D under a BSD-like license:

 From ws4py